 for birth defects.
 But don’t take any extra vitamins, minerals, or herbal supplements

 without talking with your healthcare provider first.
 Extra amounts may be harmful.

 Microwave ovens.
 Microwave ovens use nonionizing radiation.
 This type of radiation is not teratogenic.

 Microwaving food while pregnant is not known to increase the risk for birth defects

 Talking with your healthcare provider

-If you’re pregnant, talk with your healthcare provider about things to avoid during
+If you’re pregnant, talk with your healthcare provider about things to stay away from

-pregnancy that may cause birth defects.
-They can answer your questions and help you
+during pregnancy that may cause birth defects.
+They can answer your questions and